Join us as a trainee and help defend human rights in Europe!

 - updating websites.

 We provide a comprehensive induction programme for trainees which enables them to find out about the structures, the activities and the international co-operation procedures followed by the Council of Europe, including the implementation of the European Convention on Human Rights.
 Trainees may attend conferences held within the Organisation, sittings of the Parliamentary Assembly of the Council of Europe, and meetings that may take place during their stay in Strasbourg or in the field.

-Specific measures apply to candidates who provide a certificate or attestation issued by an officially recognised body or professional to confirm the type and degree of disability or disabilities.
+Specific measures apply to candidates who provide a certificate issued by an officially recognised body or professional to confirm the type and degree of disability or disabilities.